Navdeep Bains

 Navdeep Singh Bains PC FCPA (born June 16, 1977) is a Canadian politician who served as Minister of Innovation, Science and Industry from 2015 to 2021.
 A member of the Liberal Party, he represented the riding of Mississauga—Malton in the House of Commons from 2015 to 2021.
 He previously represented the riding of Mississauga—Brampton South from 2004 to 2011.

-As Minister of Innovation, Science and Industry, he held responsibility for R&D, science and innovation policy.
-After retiring from politics, Bains joined CIBC as Vice-Chair, Global Investment Banking in September 2021.
+As Minister of Innovation, Science and Industry, he held responsibility for overseeing the economic development and corporate affairs of the Government of Canada, as well as developing and implementing research and development policy aimed at increasing productivity and the quality of life.

+Bains unexpectedly retired from politics in January 2021 and joined CIBC as Vice-Chair, Global Investment Banking in September 2021.
+In May 2023, he became the Chief Corporate Affairs Officer for Rogers Communications, a major telecommunications provider in Canada.

 Early life and career

-Bains was born in Toronto, Ontario on June 16, 1977, to Indian parents, Harminder and Balwinder Bains.
+Bains was born in Toronto, Ontario on June 16, 1977, to Jat Sikh parents, Harminder and Balwinder Bains.
+His family has origins from 2 Villages Lehli Kalan & Mahilpur, District Hoshiarpur, Punjab. but his grandfather later moved to Village Chak no 12PS, Tehsil Raisinghnagar, district Sri Ganganagar and later they immigrated to Canada.

 Bains graduated from Turner Fenton Secondary School in Brampton, while it was known as J. A. Turner Secondary School and Turner Fenton Campus.
 After completing high school, Bains attended York University, where he received his Bachelor of Management Studies.
 He then went on to finish his Masters in Business Administration from the University of Windsor.
 He received his Certified Management Accountant designation, subsequently becoming a Chartered Professional Accountant in 2014.
 In 2016, he was awarded the prestigious FCPA designation by CPA Ontario for his "outstanding achievements including community leadership".

 Bains worked as a financial processing analyst at Nike Canada from 2000 to 2001.
 He also worked for the Ford Motor Company as a revenue and costing analyst from 2000 until 2004.